circulosmeos/gztool/README.md

 Next, and almost one-to-one pass of *struct access* is serialize to the file. *access->have* and *access->size* are both written even though they'd always be equal.
 If the index file is generated with `-S` or `-T` on a still-growing gzip file (or somehow the index hasn't been completed because the gzip data was still incomplete), the values on disk for *access->have* and *access->size* will be respectively 0x0..0 and "number of actual index points written" (both uint64_t) to mark this fact. *access->size* MAY be UINT64_MAX to avoid the need to write this value as the number of index points are added to the file.
 As the index is incremental the number of points can be determined by reading the index until EOF.

 After that, comes all the *struct point* data.
 As previously said, windows are compressed so a previous register (32 bits) with their length is needed.
-Note that an index point with a window of size zero is possible in principle (and will be ignored).
+Note that an index point with a window of size zero is possible.

 After all the *struct point* structures data, the original uncompressed data size of the gzipped file is stored (64 bits).